evliyaaa/Data-Visualization-with-Python-Projects/README.md

 ### Analyse aplies detailed analyses in python for
 1. Analyzing the characteristics of individuals according to income groups
 2. Preparing data to create a model that will predict the income levels of people according to their characteristics.
+Additionally in this repository two different projects committed.
+These are data visualization tools include Tableau and Microsoft Power BI.
+Tableau project shows sales data in USA.
+Lastly there is 1000 Startups from USA and this project shows how Startups have grown in USA.